cas-bioinf/rboAnalyzer/readme.md

   If you do not wish to download whole blastdb you may use prepared script `genomes_from_blast`, which downloads only the needed sequences (those in the BLAST output) and build the blastdb from them.
-  This command will download all needed genomes and create blast database for you.
+  This command will download all needed genomes and create BLAST database for you.
     ```shell
     # The `YOUR_EMAIL` is needed so the NCBI would contact you in case of missuse of their resources.

-    genomes_from_blast -e YOUR_EMAIL -in BLAST_OUT_FILE -o FASTA_FILE_OUT
+    genomes_from_blast -e YOUR_EMAIL -in BLAST_OUT_FILE -o BLAST_DATABASE_OUT
     ```

 #### Custom BLAST database